00:00:02 The IIA

 And maybe that's a part of your rotation plan.

-Like you do regulatory one year, but you're more interested in how data actually flows.
+but you're more interested in how data actually flows.

 And so you do the third type of audit.